charley-d/learning-cpp/README.md

 # learning-cpp
-My first c++ programs :)
-Trying to become a developer!
+My first c++ programs :) trying to become a developer!